Who’s responsible?

 Regulated centres are required to provide meals and snacks that are in accordance with the Manual for Food and Nutrition in Regulated Child Care Settings.

-An outdoor play space used by a facility must be accessible to all enrolled children, including those with diverse abilities.
-Children enrolled in a full-day program or a school-age program must be provided with one or more outdoor play spaces located at the facility that are safe and suitable for the age range of the children enrolled in the program; or access to a safe and suitable outdoor play space that is within a reasonable distance of the facility and that is suitable for the age range of the children enrolled in the program.
+An outdoor play space used by a facility must be safe, age-appropriate, and accessible to all enrolled children, including those with diverse abilities.
+Children enrolled in a full-day or school-age program must be provided with either one or more outdoor play space located at the facility, or access to an outdoor play space that is within a reasonable distance of the facility.

-The child care program must provide a minimum of 30 minutes for uninterrupted outdoor play in the morning and afternoon.There must be 7 metres squared outdoor play space per child.
+A child care program must provide a minimum of 30 minutes of uninterrupted outdoor play in the morning and afternoon at a time when the majority of children are in attendance.

 Child care centres and family home day care providers are required to have a behaviour guidance policy and are responsible to review the policy with staff, parents and volunteers on an annual basis.